Study the Book of Revelation

 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God. ~Hebrews 12:1-2

 Recently I was encouraged by Dwain and some of my brothers in our group after a man camp to step out in faith and move 450 miles away from home to do the job of my dreams.
 So I prayed about it and felt the Lords hand of direction on our family.
 I now work on airplanes installing avionics removing old instruments and updating the airplane with the latest equipment.
 Previously during the day I worked at a drainage pipe manufacturing company, working in the machine shop.
-I programed and ran a CN milling machine making specialty parts for the equipment used in the manufacturing of corrugated plastic pipe.
+I programmed and ran a CNC milling machine making specialty parts for the equipment used in the manufacturing of corrugated plastic pipe.

 I grew up on a small farm in south western Ohio about 40 miles outside Cincinnati.
 We raised animals and crops.